Did you know that most energy bars are lab-made and engineered to sit on a shelf for years at a time? Pretty gross.

 We think it’s time for change.
 Our soft & chewy energy bites are made fresh every week in Denver, Colorado using mixing bowls, measuring cups and spatulas.

-Unwrapp’d was founded by 3 friends in Colorado to make a real difference in the American food system.
-We respect the obligation in front of us: to make the environment, our community and the economy better because of our existence, not leaving it worse off.
+Founded by 3 friends in Colorado to make a real difference in the American food system, we respect the obligation in front of us at Unwrapp’d: to make the environment, our community and the economy better because of our existence, not leaving it worse off.

 Here’s how we’re doing it:

 It’s rooted in our company name.
 We chose the name Unwrapp’d because we refuse to use single-use wrappers like all of our competitors.
 Single-use plastic packaging is the largest source of plastic pollution in the world, so we’ve opted for multi-serving 100% recyclable and reusable packaging instead.
 Does it cost us more?
 Absolutely.
 Would we ever consider switching over to cheap, disposable wrappers instead?
 Not in a million years —which is unfortunately about how long it will take for all of those wrappers littering our planet to break down.

 To reduce energy consumption, we do almost everything manually.
 We use our hands (with gloves on, duh) in sorting ingredients, jarring, lidding and labeling.
 Even the equipment we make our soft and chewy protein bites on is manually operated—no electricity needed.

 And all of this manual labor has an additional benefit: the best biceps in the industry!

 Whether it’s the nuts and seeds that go in our products, or the cardboard boxes that transport our jars to grocery stores around the country, we source local whenever possible to support and employ those within our communities.
 This has the added environmental benefit of reducing transportation emissions. +1 for Mother Nature.